simeononsecurity/simeononsecurity.ch/content/articles/exploring-unifi-express-all-in-one-network-gateway/index.en.md

 ## Wrapping Up

 UniFi Express emerges as an enticing entry-level Cloud Gateway, particularly suitable for simple home networks and small offices.
 Despite limitations in device capacity and the absence of IDS/IPS, its compact design and built-in access point make it an attractive all-in-one solution for many users.
-As networking needs evolve, UniFi Express seamlessly transitions into an access point, ensuring longevity and adaptability.
+As networking needs evolve, UniFi Express smoothly transitions into an access point, ensuring longevity and adaptability.

 ______